lavantien/llm_tournament/llp/design/readme.md

 ## **Conclusion**

 This detailed design outlines the components, functionality, and UI/UX flow for the Local LLM Playground system using the specified tech stack.
-The system will be lightweight, focusing on a native Go and SQLite-based backend with a minimalist Fyne v2 frontend.
+The system will be lightweight, focusing on a native Go and SQLite-based backend with a minimalist BubbleTea/BubbleZone frontend.
 The system ensures efficient model management, real-time benchmarking, and data persistence without unnecessary bloat.